Ezeilo/alx-system_engineering-devops/0x00-shell_basics/README.md

-File-9 To delete the directory my_first_directory in /tmp directory
+File-10 To change working directory to previous one